bacpop/sparrowhawk-web/README.md

 - Allows to drag-and-drop (or select from a file browser) the Illumina paired-end reads from your computer.
 - Download of the assembled contigs in FASTA format, as well as the de Bruijn graph before collapse as DOT, GFAv1.1, and GFAv2 formats.
 - Customised parameter setting.
-- Due to the current 32bit memory addresses restriction, there is a total 4GB RAM limit.
-This implies that reads with a lot of coverage won't be able to be assembled using the standard preprocessing.
-Some additional options have been implemented to circumvent this restriction, such as
+- Due to the current 32bit memory addresses restriction, there is a **total 4GB RAM limit**.
+This implies that some reads won't be able to be assembled using the standard preprocessing, due to their size.
+Some additional options have been implemented to try to circumvent this restriction, such as
     - Chunking of the preprocessing.
     - Alternative preprocessing using a Bloom filter.